ky-feng/data-projects/literature/index.md

 authors.to_csv('authors.csv', index=False, header=False)
 ```

 The list I get from Jupyter is kinda long, so I'll just show you the first 15 lines of the 731 I got from 2012.
-Going through the list, I see familiar names: Haruki Murakami, Jennifer Egan, Thomas Pynchon, Jonathan Swift...
-Now where to get their works of literature?
+Going through the list, I see familiar names: Haruki Murakami, Jennifer Egan, Thomas Pynchon, Jonathan Swift.
+So many novelists, with so many novels, but not all of them write "poetically" (especially not Hemingway).
+So how exactly do I measure poeticism?

 ### What novelists write "poetic" prose?